The nghttp3 programmers’ guide

 normally.
 When all those streams are completely processed, the

-connection can be closed.
+it returns nonzero, the connection can be closed.